victordaniel/DWV/README.md

 # DWV
 Question:
-what do you mmean by parse function in pandas ? what is their functionality?
+what do you mean by parse function in pandas ? what is their functionality?
 Answer:
         In Pandas, the parse function is not a built-in function, but rather refers to the various functions used for parsing (i.e., converting) data from one format to another.